Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 This document also presents a framework to assist writers of DNS Privacy Policy and Practice Statements (DPPPS).
-These are documents an operator can publish outlining their operational practices and commitments with regard to privacy providing a means for clients to evaluate the privacy properties of DNS a given privacy services.
+These are documents an operator can publish outlining their operational practices and commitments with regard to privacy providing a means for clients to evaluate the privacy properties of a given DNS privacy service.
 In particular, the framework identifies the elements that should be considered in formulating a DPPPS.
 It does not, however, define a particular Policy or Practice Statement, nor does it seek to provide legal advice or recommendations as to the contents.